 Duties & Responsibilities:

-- Assist with strategic planning and goal development for future facility, membership, and reservation improvements
+- Assist with strategic planning and goal development for future improvements to recreational programming

 - Assist with implementing and maintaining JCU Recreation policies and procedures

 - Review daily shift reports and provide corrective action, as needed